appleinsider logo

 It isn't true that Sculley actually fired Jobs, but they did have boardroom battles.
 Ultimately, Sculley removed Jobs from any kind of company responsibility.

 This led to Jobs quitting to form NeXT.
-And it led to Sculley pressing on at Apple for another eight years.
+And it led to Sculley pressing on at Apple without him for another eight years.

 What happened next

-You can look at the post-Jobs era of Apple as being when John Sculley invented the Newton and so started us all off on a road to the iPhone and other smart devices.
+You could look at the post-Jobs era of Apple as being when John Sculley invented the Newton and so started us all off on a road to the iPhone and other smart devices.

-Apple did most definitely create the Newton on his watch, except he had to be talked into it.
-And at the very same time he had a team creating the Newton, he had another team spun off into General Magic aiming to make effectively the same thing.
+Apple did most definitely create the Newton on Sculley's watch, except he had to be talked into it.
+And bizarrely, at the very same time that he had a team creating the Newton, he set up another team aiming to make effectively the same thing.

 You don't need to be an engineer to run a technology company and you don't need to be a visionary to make a success of a business.
 John Sculley acted like a visionary leader but he needed to actually set the trends in a timely fashion — or set the company's course to where those trends were going on time and not too early or too late — instead of bending to other pressures.